PedroAtemRibeiro/DataImportMercadoLivre/md/Projetct.md

 <br>
 <br>

-## Obtaining Data from the Mercado Livre's Site
+## Obtaining Data from the Mercado Livre's WebSite

 First of all, before anything else, we must dissect the 'problem' into smaller parts, so that we can then present their respective solutions.